ChandraShekar805/Real-Time-Emotion-Detection/README.md

   - A deep Convolutional Neural Network (CNN) is trained to predict emotions. </br>
   - It outputs softmax scores for seven emotion classes.

+# 📌 Real-Time Implementation
+- The trained model is integrated with OpenCV to capture live video input.
+- The detected face is processed and fed into the CNN for emotion prediction.
+- The predicted emotion is displayed in real time with bounding boxes and labels

 # Display Results:

   - The emotion with the highest probability is displayed in real time on the screen.